MinchinWeb/openttd-metalibrary/ReadMe.txt

 -- Help!
 It broke!
 (Bug Report) -----------------------------------------------
 If MetaLibrary cause crashes, please help me fix it!
 Save a screenshot (under
-    the ? on the far right of the in-game toolbar) and, if possible, the offending AI, and report the bug to either:
+    the ? on the far right of the in-game toolbar) and, if possible, the offending GS, and report the bug to either:
                             http://www.tt-forums.net/viewtopic.php?f=65&t=57903
                             http://code.google.com/p/openttd-noai-wmdot/issues/